kubernetes-retired/heapster/docs/sink-configuration.md

 ### Google Cloud Monitoring
 This sink supports monitoring metrics only.
-To use the InfluxDB sink add the following flag:
+To use the GCM sink add the following flag:
 ```
 --sink=gcm
 ```